Foulest/Chatter/README.md

 After inputting your **[OAuth Token](https://twitchapps.com/tmi/)**  and the channel you want to listen to, you can start sending messages to the chat and the application will translate them into key presses.

+All of Chatter's inputs are case-sensitive and can be modified in the `ALLOWED_INPUTS` list in the main class.
+Uppercase messages hold the button down for one second; lowercase messages press the button once.

 Chatter will only send inputs if the active window is of the allowed window titles.
 You can modify the allowed window titles in the `ALLOWED_WINDOW_TITLES` list in the main class.

-All of Chatter's inputs can be modified in the `ALLOWED_INPUTS` list in the main class.
-Note: the inputs are case-sensitive.
-Chat messages that are **uppercase** will press the key and hold it for one second.
-Chat messages that are **lowercase** will press the key and release it immediately.

 ## Getting Help